 Mr. Umberger also has defended physicians, hospitals, clinics, dentists, counselors, nursing homes and medical laboratories in medical negligence lawsuits and disciplinary proceedings.

 Mr. Umberger is licensed to practice law in both Washington State and Tennessee, and he is a frequent lecturer in the area of trial practice and advocacy.
-He is a member of the Litigation Counsel of America, International Association of Defense Counsel (IADC), Defense Research Institute (Trial Tactics and Techniques, Trucking Law and Product Liability Committees), American Bar Association (Litigation Section and Product Liability Committee), Transportation Lawyers Association, USLAW NETWORK and Washington Defense Trial Lawyers.
-Mr. Umberger has also served on the Judiciary and Courts Committee for the Washington State Bar Association, and serves on the panel of arbitrators for the King County Mandatory Arbitration program.
+He is a member of the Litigation Counsel of America, International Association of Defense Counsel (IADC), Defense Research Institute (Trial Tactics and Techniques, Trucking Law and Product Liability Committees), American Bar Association (Litigation Section and Product Liability Committee), Transportation Lawyers Association, USLAW Network (Board of Directors and Product Liability Practice Group Vice-Chair) and Washington Defense Trial Lawyers.
+He has also served on the Judiciary and Courts Committee for the Washington State Bar Association, and serves on the panel of arbitrators for the King County Mandatory Arbitration program.
 He authored a chapter in the Washington Civil Procedure Deskbook entitled “Third Party Practice.”